Joomla Module Layer

 - Module - Modules Anywhere: Expects a Modules Anywhere module.
 Only works if Modules Anywhere extension is installed.

 ⚠️ Warning: Only those extensions can run within our module layer, which are being called in by the onContentPrepare Joomla given function.
-If a custom module works, but your extension's module doesn't, that means your extension is not compatible with our layer.
+If another module works (like a simple html code's module), but your extension's module doesn't, that means your extension is not compatible with our layer.

 In all four cases, the module is only rendered on the frontend of the site.
 You will not see them in your backend while editing or previewing the slider.